xsjcTony/unocss-preset-animations/docs/src/guide/migration.md

 Animations part remains as is, but way more flexible and powerful thanks to UnoCSS's [dynamic rules](https://unocss.dev/config/rules#dynamic-rules).
 Please refer to [Animations](/animations/).

-Animation property modifiers are already supported by `@unocss/preset-wind` or `@unocss/preset-uno`, but with slightly different syntax.
+Animation property modifiers are already supported by `@unocss/preset-wind3`, but with slightly different syntax.

 ### `animation-delay`